 The Company tests the impairment of long-lived assets when events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
 If identified, the recoverability of an asset is determined by comparing its carrying value to the estimated undiscounted cash flows that the asset is expected to generate.
 If the comparison indicates that the carrying value is not recoverable, an impairment loss is recognized for the excess of the carrying value over the estimated fair value.
-For the years ended March 31, 2020, 2019, and 2018, there were no impairment losses recognized for long-lived assets.
+For the year ended March 31, 2020, there was an impairment charge of \$15.5 million against a corporate real-estate right-of-use ("ROU") asset.
+The impairment arose due to the Company's decision to exit the leased property prior to the end of the lease term.
+In estimating the impairment charge, the Company determined fair value using an income approach.
+For the years ended 2019 and 2018, there were no impairment losses recognized for long-lived assets.